mattraykowski/opennmsforge/README.md

 ** Events
 ** Scripts
 ** Reports
-* Pretty up the user profile page for public and editing.
-** Link contributor name (in lists and details) to the public profile page.
-** Link contribution count to a list of contributions.
 * rating plugin: can we toggle when you can click to rate?
 * "action required" or "report to admins"
 * allow the html table in all packs to be sorted.